United States v. Ballard

 United States v.
-Ballard, 322 U.S. 78 (1944), was a United States Supreme Court case from the October 1943 term.
+Ballard, 322 U.S. 78 (1944), was a United States Supreme Court case in which the Court held that the First Amendment precludes courts from instructing juries to adjudicate the truth or falsity of religious beliefs.

-The case arose from the appeal of the conviction of two leaders of the new religious "I AM" Activity movement for fraudulently seeking and collecting donations on the basis of religious claims that the defendants themselves did not believe.
+The case arose from the appeal of the conviction of two leaders of the new religious "I AM" Activity movement for fraudulently seeking and collecting donations on the basis of religious claims that the defendants themselves allegedly did not believe.

 The Supreme Court held that the question of whether the defendants' claims about their religious experiences were actually true should not have been submitted to a jury.
 The Court arrived at this conclusion in part because the "freedom of religious belief... embraces the right to maintain theories of life and of death and of the hereafter which are rank heresy to followers of the orthodox faiths."
-However, the Court did not address the issue of whether the sincerity of the defendants' beliefs was a proper question for the jury.
+The Court did not address whether the sincerity of the defendants' beliefs was a proper question for the jury.

-Justice Robert H. Jackson, dissenting, would have gone even farther, suggesting that the entire case should be dismissed for coming too close to being an investigation into the truth of a religious conviction.
+Justice Robert H. Jackson, dissenting, would have gone farther, suggesting that the entire case should be dismissed for coming too close to being an investigation into the truth of a religious conviction.
 He would have held unconstitutional a jury determination of whether the defendants' religious beliefs were sincere, as well as whether they were true.

 Prior history

 After Guy Ballard's death, his wife, Edna Anne Wheeler Ballard, and son, Donald Ballard, were indicted for 18 counts of fraud.
 The indictment charged that the Ballards fraudulently collected over $3 million from their followers on the basis of religious claims the Ballards knew were false.
 Their followers protested outside the courthouse.

 The District Court instructed the jury to convict if they found that the Ballards did not have a good faith belief in their religious claims.
-The Ballards were convicted.
+The Ballards argued that the question of their good faith belief should not be submitted to the jury, but that if it was the Court should also instruct the jury to determine whether the religious beliefs they espoused were true.
+The jury convicted the Ballards.

-The United States Court of Appeals for the Ninth Circuit overturned the conviction and granted a new trial, declaring that the District Court erred in restricting the issue to whether the defendants had a good faith belief in their claims.
+The United States Court of Appeals for the Ninth Circuit overturned the conviction and granted a new trial, declaring that the District Court erred in restricting the issue to whether the defendants had a good faith belief in their claims, and should also have instructed the jury to decide whether the beliefs the defendants espoused were in fact true.
 The government appealed to the Supreme Court.